TheCandidStartup/TheCandidStartup.github.io/_drafts/supply-chain-provenance.md

 # Dependency Management

 Open source promotes sharing and reuse of software.
 That's a good thing.
 However, it does mean that all open source software relies on a huge stack of nested dependencies.
 I'm working on a modest [open source project]({% link _topics/react-virtual-scroll.md %}).
-It's a front end NPM package based on React.
+It's a front-end [NPM package](https://www.npmjs.com/package/@candidstartup/react-virtual-scroll) based on [React](https://react.dev/).
 React is the only immediate runtime dependency.
-It uses a [standard]({% link _posts/2023-10-23-bootstrapping-vite.md %}) [set]({% link _posts/2024-03-11-bootstrapping-vitest.md %}) of [tooling]({% link _posts/2024-05-06-bootstrapping-lerna-monorepo.md %}).
+My project uses a [standard]({% link _posts/2023-10-23-bootstrapping-vite.md %}) [set]({% link _posts/2024-03-11-bootstrapping-vitest.md %}) of [tooling]({% link _posts/2024-05-06-bootstrapping-lerna-monorepo.md %}).

 Altogether, you need nearly 1000 dependencies to build and run.